wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

 *   All infringement fees paid in respect of infringement offences must be paid into a Crown Bank Account.

-    Section 162D: inserted, on 1 December 1999, by [section 91][482] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 162D: inserted, on 1 December 1999, by [section 91][484] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 162D: amended, on 25 January 2005, pursuant to [section 65R(3)][485] of the Public Finance Act 1989 (1989 No 44).
+    Section 162D: amended, on 25 January 2005, pursuant to [section 65R(3)][487] of the Public Finance Act 1989 (1989 No 44).

 ##### 163 Minors in restricted areas or supervised areas

-*   (1) Every person commits an offence and is liable to a fine not exceeding $1,000 who, being under the age of 18 years, is found in any restricted area on any licensed premises.
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who, being under the age of 18 years, is found in any restricted area on any licensed premises.

-    (2) Every person commits an offence and is liable to a fine not exceeding $1,000 who, being under the age of 18 years, is found in any supervised area on any licensed premises unless that person is accompanied by his or her parent or guardian.
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who, being under the age of 18 years, is found in any supervised area on any licensed premises unless that person is accompanied by his or her parent or guardian.

     (3) Subsections (1) and (2) do not apply to any person---